EldarasPetrokas/Auto_Web_Scraping/README.md

 ## Requirements
 - Python 3.8 or higher
-- Google Chrome browser
+- Chromium browser (Can be done with Google Chrome but it will significantly slower)
 - ChromeDriver (compatible with your Chrome version)

 ## Installation
 Clone the repository:
 git clone https://github.com/EldarasPetrokas/Auto_Web_Scraping.git
-cd dynamic-car-ads-scraper
+cd Auto_Web_Scraper

 ## Install dependencies
 pip install -r requirements.txt